hydroper-jet/lang/README.md

 # Jet Language

-Hydroper© Jet is a flexible scripting language to be integrated into existing software.
+Hydroper© Jet is a flexible scripting language for integration with existing software.

 *Note: Jet includes partial specification and its compiler is not fully implemented.*